Helpful app with cool features for beginners

-The Mondly Spanish course is a solid choice for beginners or lower-intermediate level.
-The lessons completely leave out the importance of accent marks in Spanish though, which I don’t like at all.
+The Mondly Spanish course is a solid choice for beginners or lower-intermediate learners.
+The lessons completely leave out the importance of accent marks in Spanish, which I don’t like at all.
 The accent marks sometimes change the meaning of words (nado=I swim, nadó=he/she swam), so it’s important to use them correctly.

-Outside of that though, Mondly is a fantastic introduction to Spanish.
+Outside of that, Mondly is a fantastic introduction to Spanish.
 You’ll need other Spanish apps to become conversational though.

 The Mondly French course made me feel like I was ready to take a trip to Paris!
 Because most of the topics (for all the languages) revolve around travel, I think that Mondly would be a good app for anyone preparing a trip to a foreign country.

 As with Spanish, accents are important in French, but Mondly ignores this.
 It’s a really small detail, but could be important if you are trying to become an intermediate or advanced speaker.
 Overall, Mondly is an excellent place to start, but some other French apps can help you become more fluent.